-Project partner and location Project description EUTF contribution Project start date and duration Date of ROM mission Summary of key findings access to school, inclusion and retention for children impacted by the Syrian crisis and vulnerable Lebanese children teaching.
-The intervention is finishing in 2022, and funding by international donors is expected to decrease, which poses a major challenge to the continuity of all educational and protection services currently offered by the implementing consortium.
-Norwegian Refugee Council (NRC) Lebanon Water, Sanitation and Hygiene (WASH) programme for refugees from Syria and Lebanese host communities 7,799,950€ 19/06/2018 39,5 months 03/2021 There have been delays in implementation, nevertheless most of the infrastructure projects are now close to finalization and to be handed over to the Bekaa Water Establishment.
+Project partner and location Project description EUTF contribution Project start date and duration Date of ROM mission Summary of key findings school, inclusion and retention for children impacted by the Syrian crisis and vulnerable Lebanese children funding by international donors is expected to decrease, which poses a major challenge to the continuity of all educational and protection services currently offered by the implementing consortium.
+Norwegian Refugee Council (NRC) Lebanon Water, Sanitation and Hygiene (WASH) programme for refugees from Syria and Lebanese host communities 7,799,950 € 19.06.2018 39,5 months 03/2021 There have been delays in implementation, nevertheless most of the infrastructure projects are now close to finalization and to be handed over to the Bekaa Water Establishment.
 Innovative investments such as solar powered pumping systems have a great potential if adequately evaluated on effectiveness and sustainability.
 There are, however risks that the solar-powered pumping systems are not sustainable should greater technological problems occur or replacement of items cannot be financed.
-CISP Lebanon A more sustainable safe drinking water supply for vulnerable communities living in a more protected environment 7,200,000€ 12/06/2018 42 months 03/2021 The Action is only partly adapted to the capacities of the main target group, the Water Establishments.
+CISP Lebanon A more sustainable safe drinking water supply for vulnerable communities living in a more protected environment 7,200,000 € 12.06.2018 42 months 03/2021 The action is only partly adapted to the capacities of the main target group, the Water Establishments.
 Efficiency has been sub-optimal, although this is largely attributable to external factors outside of the project's control.
 Upon competition, more quantities of safe water will be supplied in sub-regions to Lebanese and Syrian refugees and environmental sanitation is addressed in an urban slum area of Beirut.
 The Lebanese authorities are not in a position to ensure the financial sustainability of the action's results in the longer term.
-United Nations Children's Fund (UNICEF) Lebanon Advancing child protection and gender- based violence system strengthening 18,000,000€ 01/12/2019 24 months 02/2021 Due to delays, implementation is behind schedule and currently there is not enough time to complete all the project activities and deliver planned outputs to the necessary quality.
+United Nations Children's Fund (UNICEF) Lebanon Advancing child protection and gender-based violence system strengthening 18,000,000€ 01.12.2019 24 months 02/2021 Due to delays, implementation is behind schedule and currently there is not enough time to complete all the project activities and deliver planned outputs to the necessary quality.
 Outputs have been delayed by external factors linked primarily to COVID-19 and the likelihood of outcomes emerging as planned is currently uncertain due to inter alia structural weaknesses within the key sectoral institutions.
 Sustainability is a major concern.
-United Nations Development Program Strengthening the long- term resilience of subnational authorities 24,971,363 € (all countries) 01/01/2019 36 months 03/2021 Relevance is still high, however, recent country developments - economic and financial crisis and on-going political uncertainties, have created a more challenging environment for implementation.
-Due contextual challenges and internal project management issues,
+United Nations Development Program Strengthening the long-term resilience of subnational 24,971,363 € (All countries) 01.01.2019 36 months 03/2021 Relevance is still high, however, recent country developments - economic and financial crisis and on-going political uncertainties, have created a more challenging environment for implementation.
+Due contextual challenges and internal project management issues, the incurred delays have significantly impacted effectiveness.
+Sustainability is dependent to a large extent on local commitment and ownership, alignment